rafaalberto/admin-api/README.md

 # Admin API (Backend) - Spring Boot Application
 The reason of this app is learn how to make REST application using Spring Boot. <br/>
-The App works saving and listing users registration. <br/>
+The App works by saving, listing users registration and communication of REST API. <br/>
 The main technologies are: <br/>

 - Spring Boot (Backend app)